devitocodes/opesci-fd/README.md

 Opesci-FD provides automatic compilation and execution that allows developers to test their code directly from the Python environment.
-To compile the generted souce code:
+To compile the generated source code:
 ```
 python tests/eigenwave3d.py --compiler <cc>
 ```
-where `<cc>` is either `g++`,`clang` or `icpc`, indicating which compiler to use.Make sure your [clang](http://clang-omp.github.io/) compiler support openmp for multithreads program.
+where `<cc>` is either `g++`,`clang` or `icpc`, indicating which compiler to use.
+Make sure your [clang](http://clang-omp.github.io/) compiler supports openmp for multithreaded execution.
 To compile and execute the above test case in parallel run:
 ```
 python tests/eigenwave3d.py --compiler <cc> --execute --nthreads <nt>